Contents

 Addington

-Addington fielded one of the strongest cricket teams in England from about the 1743 season to the 1752 season although the village of Addington is a very small place in Surrey about three miles south-east of Croydon.
+Addington fielded one of the strongest cricket teams in England from about the 1743 season to the 1752 season, although the village of Addington is a very small place in Surrey, about three miles south-east of Croydon.
 The team was of county strength and featured the noted players Tom Faulkner, Joe Harris, John Harris, George Jackson and Durling.
-The team immediately accepted the Slindon Challenge, in 1744, to play against any parish in England.
-The only other club to accept was Robert Colchin’s Bromley.
-It is not known when the Addington team started but it played its earliest known game, in London, in 1743.
-At the Artillery Ground on 25 July, Addington defeated the London Cricket Club by an innings & 4 runs.
-London scored 32 & 74; Addington 110.
-Kent players Robert Colchin, aka “Long Robin”, and Tom Peake played for Addington as given men while Surrey’s William Sawyer was given to London.

-Addington and London won a home game each against each other in 1745.
-The best Addington players were frequently involved in single wicket contests, which were hugely popular throughout the 1740s.
+One notable incident in their history was in 1744, when the team accepted the Slindon Challenge; the only other club to accept was Robert Colchin’s Bromley.
+Addington and Slindon met at the Artillery Ground on 12 and 13 September, but it rained and the matches could not be concluded.
+Addington and London won a home game against each other in 1745.
+The best Addington players were frequently involved in single-wicket contests, which were hugely popular throughout the 1740s.
 They also played often in representative teams.
-Tom Faulkner in particular was one of the most influential figures in the sport.
-In 1746, Addington beat Bromley “with great difficulty” on Bromley Common but a return match at the Artillery Ground was inconclusive.
+Tom Faulkner, in particular, was one of the most influential figures in the sport.
+In 1746, Addington beat Bromley “with great difficulty” on Bromley Common, but a return match at the Artillery Ground was inconclusive.
 In 1747, Addington joined forces with nearby Croydon to play three matches against London: they won one, lost one and one had an unknown result.
 In 1748, the “best five” Addington players took part in a big single wicket contest against “The Rest of England”.
-One of the Addington five was described as “the shoemaker that lately came out of Kent”.
-It is possible that this shoemaker was Durling, who first made his presence felt that season.
-Durling’s origins are otherwise unknown.

-Signs of Addington’s decline can be seen at the end of the 1740s.
+Signs of Addington’s decline can be seen towards the end of the 1740s.
 On 10 July 1749, “Five of All-England” defeated “Five of Addington” at the Artillery Ground.
 The match was played for fifty guineas a side and was the result of a challenge by the Addington players to meet any other five in England.
-Betting was 8–1 in favour of Addington but the team of Faulkner, Joe Harris, John Harris, George Jackson and Durling was beaten by Colchin, John Bryant, Robert Eures, John Bell and Thomas Waymark.
+Betting was 8â1 in favour of Addington, but the team of Faulkner, Joe Harris, John Harris, George Jackson and Durling was beaten by Colchin, John Bryant, Robert Eures, John Bell and Thomas Waymark.
 On 17 July, in a return match, the same Addington five beat the same All-England five for fifty guineas.
 But on 26 July in a deciding match, All-England won by 2 runs, scoring 11 and 12; Addington replied with 16 and 5.
 The prize this time was 100 guineas.
 All-England made two changes to its team with James Bryant and Val Romney replacing Bell and Waymark.
 Addington’s five were unchanged.

 On 17 July 1750, Addington lost a sensational match to the re-emerging Dartford by 6 runs on Dartford Brent.
 Dartford scored 46 and 34; Addington replied with 39 and 35.
 William Hodsoll and the two Bryants all played for Dartford as given men.
-According to the London Evening Post on Thursday 19 July, Dartford lost its last five second innings wickets in five successive deliveries by a mixture of caught and bowled, but still won.
+According to the London Evening Post on Thursday, 19 July, Dartford lost its last five second innings wickets in five successive deliveries by a mixture of caught and bowled, but still won.

 Bromley

-Cricket almost certainly originated in Kent and Sussex so it must have been played in and around Bromley since time immemorial.
-The first definite mention of the area in a cricket connection is a 1735 match on Bromley Common between a Kent side and London Cricket Club.
+Bromley was one of the strongest Kent cricket teams in the mid-eighteenth century when its team was led by Robert Colchin, known as “Long Robin”.
+The first definite mention of the area in a cricket connection is a 1735 match on Bromley Common between a Kent side and the London Cricket Club.
 The report of this match states that “a large crowd attended and a great deal of mischief was done.
-It seems that horses panicked and riders were thrown while some members of the crowd were ridden over.
-One man was carried off for dead as HRH passed by at the entrance to the Common”.
+It seems that horses panicked and riders were thrown, while some members of the crowd were ridden over.
+One man was carried off for dead as HRH passed by at the entrance to the Common.
 “HRH” was Frederick, Prince of Wales.

 Apart from Colchin, Bromley also produced noted players like John Bowra, his son William Bowra and the brothers James and John Bryant.
 A match took place in June 1742 between London and Bromley at the Artillery Ground which is the second known instance of a match finishing as a tie.
 The club probably reached its peak in September 1744, a time when Colchin was also at the pinnacle of his career.
 Following the victory over London by Richard Newland’s Slindon at the Artillery Ground, the “Slindon Challenge” was issued to “play any parish in England”.
-They received immediate acceptances from Addington Cricket Club and from Bromley who were due to play Slindon in the same month but it rained and the matches could not be concluded.
+They received immediate acceptances from Addington Cricket Club and from Bromley, who were due to play Slindon in the same month, but it rained and the matches could not be concluded.

 Chertsey

-The club played a number of matches against London Cricket Club and Dartford.
+The club played a number of matches against the London Cricket Club and Dartford.
 In the 1760s, they played matches against Hambledon, and in September 1778, Chertsey beat the rest of England (excluding Hampshire) by an innings and 24 runs.

 Chertsey produced several famous players in the 18th century including the great bowler Edward “Lumpy” Stevens and the noted wicket-keeper William Yalden.